National Service (NS) is one of the best times to start your personal finance journey.

 I would recommend to park these savings into the SingLife Account.
-This maximises the interest you can earn, especially for your first $10k.
+This maximises the returns you can earn, especially for your first $10k.

-All you need is a minimum of $100 in the account to receive the 2.5% interest rate!
+All you need is a minimum of $100 in the account to receive the 2% return rate!

 The only problem with the SingLife Account is that the withdrawals may take up to 3 hours.
 If you require the money immediately for an emergency, you may not be able to get it in time.